 Second, also in Ephesus, there were so many people converted to the worship of the true and living God that the graven image industry was going bankrupt in town (Acts 19:23-41).
 Demetrius, a silversmith who was essentially the local leader of the craftsmen trade union who (like many of his counterparts) had gotten rich from selling false idols in the temple of Diana, calls a meeting of the local tradesman.
 In his speech he says, “Sirs, ye know that by this craft we have our wealth.
 Moreover, ye see and hear, that not alone at Ephesus, but almost throughout all Asia, this Paul hath persuaded and turned away much people, saying that they be no gods, which are made with hands: So that not only this our craft is in danger to be set at nought, but also that the temple of the great goddess Diana should be despised and her magnificence destroyed, whom all Asia and the world worshippeth” (Acts 19:25-27).
 Let’s let the gravity of this radical repentance in Ephesus and all of Asia sink in.
 Not just in Ephesus, but in the entire region (not just in Starkville, but in the entire state of Mississippi for example), that so many people were being converted to the truth and displaying the radical repentance of totally forsaking the false idol worship of Diana that not only were the graven image craftsmen industry in the entire region almost out of a job but the temple of Diana was almost totally vacant for false worship!
 Wow, praise God!

-No revival or repentance is complete until it revolutionizes our pocket book – until it radically changes our finances and spending habits.
+No revival or repentance is complete until it revolutionizes our pocketbook – until it radically changes our finances and spending habits.
 If we were to see authentic radical repentance in America, I believe our graven image industries would go out of business too.
 Now, I believe I’m safe in presuming that no one I know is going home at night and worshipping a little bronze statue of Diana or some other false god.
-But just because we do not worship silver images of a false gods, don’t foolishly think we do not worship graven images and false idols.
+But just because we do not worship silver images of a false god, don’t foolishly think we do not worship graven images and false idols.
 There is no new thing under the sun, and be assured, we all worship false gods and graven images today as well; they have just taken a different form and shape in 21st century America than they did in 1st century Asia and Ephesus.

 Worship means “to ascribe worth unto”.
 What do we “ascribe worth unto” in our lives?
 Furthermore, what do we “ascribe the MOST WORTH unto” in our lives?
 For the Christian, we should ascribe worth solely unto God because Christ alone is worthy to be praised.
 The first of the ten commandments of the Old Testament is: “Thou shalt have no other gods before me”.
 The second commandment flows out of the first: “Thou shalt not make unto thee any graven image” (Exod.
 20:3-5).
-God is jealous over his glory, and since we have been redeemed and bought back from sin by the precious blood of Jesus Christ, God demands (he does not suggest, he demands) that he be sole source of worship and priority and praise in the lives of his redeemed.
+God is jealous over his glory, and since we have been redeemed and bought back from sin by the precious blood of Jesus Christ, God demands (he does not suggest, he demands) that he is the sole source of worship and priority and praise in the lives of his redeemed.
 Anything short of that is sin.
-Anything that detracts or distracts us from total devotion to God in our lives in “another god” that has been taken hold in our heart.
+Anything that detracts or distracts us from total devotion to God in our lives in “another god” that has been taken hold in our hearts.
 Jesus reaffirmed this requirement of total devotion to God in the greatest commandment of the New Testament: “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment” (Matt.
 22:37).

 If there is anything in our lives that prevents us from single-hearted, single-souled, and single-minded devotion to Christ, God calls upon us to repent and purge that idol of another god from our hearts and then ultimately our lives.
 That’s why those converted from witchcraft in Ephesus couldn’t just keep those sinful books on their bookshelves but felt compelled to burn them, even to their own financial loss.
-They realized they had a sin in their lives, and that dross needed to burned away by fire.
+They realized they had a sin in their lives, and that dross needed to be burned away by fire.
 If we examine our lives and see that there is something that is detracting us from total devotion to Christ, it is an idol that needs to be purged away.
 If we view that thing as having “too much value or worth” to us to get rid of it, then we have just ascribed that thing as of “more worth than Christ”.
 It has too much worth to me to part with this thing.
 That is the definition of false worship (attributing false worth to something other than God), idolatry, and willful breaking of the first and greatest commandment.

 So do we have idols in America today?
 Let me ask you this and you can answer honestly for yourself.
 Is there something that God’s people place as a greater priority than God and God’s house in this world?
 I believe we all know the answer is a resounding “yes”.
-The most popular sport in America is football and the National Football League has almost all their games on what day?
+The most popular sport in America is football and the National Football League has almost all its games on what day?
 Sunday, the Lord’s day.
 Every week there are probably 14 NFL games on Sunday and with each of those stadiums holding at least 50,000 (with many holding much more); that is at least 700,000 people that spend their entire Lord’s day valuing grown men carry and throw a football as of “greater worth” than ascribing worth to God in worship on Sunday.
 NASCAR has all their top-tier races on Sunday, PGA golf tournaments end on Sunday, many NBA basketball games are on Sunday as well, and many other examples could be given.
 Not only do well over 1 million people attend these various sporting events on any given Sunday, but they plan their whole schedules around these events.
 Those devoted fans (literally “fanatics”) wake up early to prepare food for a tailgate, get to the stadium early to see the warmups, are willing to stay late if the game goes into overtime, and then can’t wait to rehash everything that happened with their friends all throughout the next week.
-All the meanwhile, many of those same people who might attend church, are unwilling to wake up early to prepare food for church, sleep late and either don’t go to church or get their horribly late, complain if the sermon goes to 12:01, and don’t discuss the service with anyone else after walking out the church doors.
+Meanwhile, many of those same people who might attend church, are unwilling to wake up early to prepare food for church, sleep late and either don’t go to church or get there horribly late, complain if the sermon goes to 12:01, and don’t discuss the service with anyone else after walking out the church doors.
 While our churches are almost empty, stadiums are full and have a waiting list for tickets (people who want to be there at a ball game but haven’t had a chance to buy tickets); our churches have people come in late, leave early, and sleep through service, which those same ones when they attend a sporting event wake up early, stay late, and have an excitement about the proceedings that causes them to shout with joy during the game.
 We should have that same excitement about the service of God and our Lord’s day worship should be the highlight of our week to where it occupies our conversation our entire week.

 Now on to the merchandise.
-Each of these sports teams, sells merchandise and clothes with their team’s logo and even sell jerseys for their most popular players.
+Each of these sports teams sell merchandise and clothes with their team’s logo and even sell jerseys for their most popular players.
 The same people who are unwilling to give graciously to care for the needs of the church are willing to pay $100 each for the jerseys of their favorite players and their entire wardrobe has some logo of their favorite team.
 We put posters of our favorite players on our walls (does that seem like a graven image to you yet?).

 It’s evident that these stadiums are our modern-day temples of Diana where false gods are worshipped by millions of people every Lord’s day.
 However, those stadiums are not just used for sporting events they are used for music concerts and many other idolatrous activities in our culture.
-In music, we spend money to have the latest greatest songs for our favorite artists, and know all the words to those songs and are willing to belt out those secular songs any time.
+In music, we spend money to have the latest greatest songs for our favorite artists, know all the words to those songs and are willing to belt out those secular songs at any time.
 However, in our song service in church, we don’t sing at all or yawn through it or sing in a lackluster way to the Lord.
 People go to a concert and get there early and stay late to be able to just see their favorite singer in person or get a picture with them but that excitement wears off in regards to meeting the Lord every Sunday in worship.
 Then we also put posters of our favorite singers on our walls.
-Do you realize when we put a poster on our wall of one of these people, that is a lifeless representation or image of real person that we are ascribing worth to?
+Do you realize when we put a poster on our wall of one of these people, that is a lifeless representation or image of a real person that we are ascribing worth to?
 Instead of the image of our false gods being graven into a metal (graven images), now they are just printed in color on paper and hung on our walls.

 Have you ever heard someone say that a sports or music or movie person that I have as a poster on my wall, that they are my “idol” – that I look up to his person and I aspire to be like that person one day?
 Do you realize that this “hidden idolatry” has gotten so ingrained in our culture that we are not only following all the attributes of idol worship in our actions, putting up posters on our walls of others who we “idolize” but it’s so commonplace and we are totally comfortable even calling a famous person our “idol” and that we “idolize” them?
 Then we cement our idolatry by spending our money to go see them in person, to buy all their gear (as graven images).